Meet our Staff

 Associate Program Officer

-Jenny Zhang serves as an internal grant reviewer across all of Spencer's major grant programs.
+Jenny Zhang serves as an internal grant reviewer across all of Spencer's grant programs.

 Jenny Zhang’s research agenda focuses on literacy and language learning.
 Drawing from literacy studies, linguistic anthropology, and development studies, Jenny uses ethnographic methods in her research to examine the ideologies, practices, and outcomes of an international development intervention focused on early-grades literacy in Indonesia.
 Jenny also researches how minority language rights are framed and contested within educational policy, curriculum, and the politics of everyday life in eastern Indonesia.
 In all her work, she strives to illuminate how interventions meant to support language and literacy learning can be scaled up without losing their value and essence, while also appropriately contextualized for diverse sets of learners.
 Jenny earned a Ph.D. in Education with a certificate in Global Metropolitan Studies from UC Berkeley.